khromov/stale-while-revalidate-cache/README.md

 To continue with the object value in `window.localStorage` example, you can set `deserialize` to `JSON.parse` and the serialized object will be parsed as a plain JavaScript object.

+#### staleRevalidateTimeout

+Default: `10000` (10 seconds)

+When an update to a cached value is required because it is stale, we can experience a [cache stampede](https://en.wikipedia.org/wiki/Cache_stampede) as many concurrent requests find that the value is expired and attempt to update it in the background by executing the associated update function.
+This option throttles how often the function can be executed.
+Any concurrent attempts to fetch the data will return the stale data but not trigger a new function execution.

 ### Event Emitter

 The cache helper method returned from the `createStaleWhileRevalidateCache` function is a fully functional event emitter that is an instance of the excellent [Emittery](https://www.npmjs.com/package/emittery) package.
 Please look at the linked package's documentation to see all the available methods.